open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation-xml-http-request/README.md

 - `http/dup`: emit **both** the old v1.7.0 and the new (stable) v1.23.0 semantics
 - By default, if `semconvStabilityOptIn` includes neither of the above tokens, the old v1.7.0 semconv is used.

-XXX
-**Span name:** With the old v1.7.0 semconv the span name is `HTTP {method}` (for example 'HTTP GET').
-Using the stable [semconv v1.23 for HTTP span names](https://github.com/open-telemetry/semantic-conventions/blob/v1.23.1/docs/http/http-spans.md#name), the span name is `{method}` (for example 'GET').
-If both semconv versions are being emitted, the *old* name wins.
-(This instrumentation does not currently support adding an `{http.route}` to the span name.)

-XXX
-**Span status:** When the stable semconv is selected, the [span status](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/http/http-spans.md#status) is set to ERROR when the response status code is `>=400`.
+**Span status:** When the stable semconv is selected, the [span status](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/http/http-spans.md#status) is set to ERROR when the response status code is `>=400` or when the response fails with an 'error' or 'timeout' XHR event.
 When just the old semconv is select, the span status is not set.

-XXX
 **Span attributes:**

 | v1.7.0 semconv         | v1.23.0 semconv                    | Notes |